churcho/apxr_io/NGINX.md

 ...
 ```

+Save and close the file.

 Next, test to make sure that there are no syntax errors in any of your Nginx files:

 ```
 sudo nginx -t
 ```

-Save and close the file when you are finished.

 If there aren't any problems, restart Nginx to enable your changes: